TanishKhadse/LITE-Website/README.md

 Site research done using stackoverflow.com

 Copyright Compliance: Pitch Deck slides provided by Slide Carnival formsubmit.co utilized as 3rd party form service Fonts and symbols provided by Google Fonts and FontAwesome.
 WCIA video: verbal agreement with WCIA organization Champaign, IL (https://www.wcia.com/news/17-year-old-ceo/).
 Lastly, inspiration for animations and code structure came from YouTube channels DevEd and Kevin Powell.

+Other notes:
+Website recieved 2nd prize at regional FBLA conference, 2nd prize at state FBLA conference, and qualified for the national FBLA conference.